Projects per year

 Personal Statement

 Her current suite of research related to orthotic managment of the wrist and hand is funded by Versus Arthritis.
-This research will be commercialised in 2020/21 and will enhance patient care in this area.
+This research will inform existing clinical practice and will be commercialised with an anticipated product launch in 2021 to enhance patient care in this area.

 In recognition of expertise in lower limb orthotics, she was an "expert reviewer" on the subject of the lower limb orthotic management of cerebral palsy for an ISPO consensus conference in 2008 which has resulted in a number of publications.
 As an invited member of the International Society for Prosthetics and Orthotics (ISPO) teaching faculty she contributed to instructional courses in the areas of lower limb orthotic management in stroke and cerebral palsy.
 In 2006 she was involved with NHS Quality Improvement Scotland in a scoping workshop which lead to the production of the publication, "The road to recovery: One step at a time: The use of ankle-foot orthoses following stroke".
 Subsequently, she was a member of the working group tasked with the development of a Best Practice Statement on the use of ankle-foot orthoses following stroke, which was published in 2009.